Chappel & Wakes Colne railway station: Chappel Viaduct

 Sitting just to the south of the station is the outstanding feature on the line, the 1,066 ft long viaduct consisting of 32 arches each having a 30-foot span and standing 75 feet above the valley floor.
 Built at a cost of £32,000 it contains seven million bricks.
 The 1851 census records that a foreman bricklayer and several labourers were living in huts adjacent to the viaduct.
 The vast majority of the bricks had been manufactured on-site using local clay.

 Services

 The typical off-peak service is one train per hour in each direction, with frequency increased slightly during the peak.
 The last train of the day continues to Colchester.

 In popular culture

 This station was used as a filming location in two scenes for the 2013 film The Numbers Station, starring John Cusack.

+The Britpop band Blur played their first gig in the goods sheds of the station in the summer of 1989.